faymarie/flask-crate-transit-data/README.md

     `sh$ docker run -p "4200:4200" crate`

-4. Set the environment variables using localhost (or host ip) and choosing a password:
+4. Set the environment variables by exporting the CrateDB's database URI and by choosing a password.
+Replace localhost by your host ip, if your host adress differs from localhost.

     `sh$ export DATABASE_URI=crate://crate@localhost:4200`
     `sh$ export SECRET=supersecretpassword`